SolarFactories/terraform-provider-dependencytrack/docs/resources/team_apikey.md

 page_title: "dependencytrack_team_apikey Resource - dependencytrack"
 subcategory: ""
 description: |-
-  Manages an API Key for a Team..
+  Manages an API Key for a Team.
 ---

 # dependencytrack_team_apikey (Resource)

-Manages an API Key for a Team..
+Manages an API Key for a Team.